trace1729/EE219-AICS-2024/projects/lab3/README.md

 here, for simplification, we assume that this operation is completed in one cycle.

 ## Simulation Environment
+### Tools
+We primarily use `Verilator` for simulation and view waveforms through VS-Code's `WaveTrace` extension.

+`Verilator` has been installed on the cloud platform, it is an open-source tool that supports Verilog and SystemVerilog simulation.
+It features functions such as code quality checks, capable of compiling given circuit designs into C++.
+Afterward, a wrapper file is written to call the intermediate files generated earlier, which are then uniformly compiled and executed by a C compiler to complete the simulation.

 ### File location
 The three module files with ports defination are located in `vsrc/src/`